lowski/lowski.github.io/docs/postgresql/moving-data-from-database-column-to-jsonb-field.md

 ## Rails version

-If we have Rails at our disposal we can do it as part of single migration:
+With Rails, it can be done within single migration:

 ```ruby
 def change